 - STEP 1

-Heat oven to 200C/180C fan/gas 6.
+Heat the oven to 200C/180C fan/gas 6.
 Before you get the kids cooking, put the noodles, vegetables, prawns and chicken in individual bowls for everyone to help themselves.
-Wash hands, put aprons on, sit the kids down and give them their own mixing bowl and spoon.
+Get everyone to wash their hands and put aprons on.
+Sit the kids down and give them their own mixing bowl and spoon.
 Let them choose which ingredients they want (noodles are essential) in their rolls and if they want to graze as they choose, that’s fine – all the ingredients are cooked or can be eaten raw.
 Add a bit of garlic and ginger, a tiny dash of soy and sprinkling of five-spice to each bowl and let them mix everything together.

 - STEP 2

 Push the bowl aside and lay a sheet of pastry in front of each child.
-Ask them to spoon the filling down one side of each sheet then give them the beaten egg and a brush so they can brush around the edges.
-Then help them to roll them up neatly by folding both sides over the filling, then rolling them up.
+Ask them to spoon the filling down one side of each sheet, then give them the beaten egg and a brush so they can brush around the edges.
+Help them to roll the pastry up neatly by folding both sides over the filling, then rolling them up.

 - STEP 3

-Lift the spring rolls onto a baking tray, seam side down, brush with a little more egg and sprinkle with sesame seeds, if you want.
+Lift the spring rolls onto a baking tray, seam-side down, brush with a little more egg and sprinkle with sesame seeds, if you like.
 Try to remember which child made which roll to save any arguments at the end!
-Bake the rolls for 20-25 mins or until golden.
+Bake for 20-25 mins or until golden.